Alexandre-Kolobov/Projet_9/README.md

 How to run the program:

-	1) Place your command line in /YOUR_FOLDER and then "git clone https://github.com/Alexandre-Kolobov/Projet_9.git"
+	1)Place your command line in /YOUR_FOLDER and then "git clone https://github.com/Alexandre-Kolobov/Projet_9.git"

 	2)In the folder make "pip install -r requirements.txt" to set up the right configuration